Kesha Tells Emotional Story About Recovering From Eating Disorder

 "I was under immense pressure to starve myself," she remembers.
 "And I tried to and almost killed myself in the process."

 By January of 2014, Kesha had hit rock bottom with depression and an eating disorder.
-She entered a residential treatment centre to recover.
+She entered a residential treatment center to recover.
 While she was there, her boyfriend got her a toy keyboard that she used to create new music.
-She also used the centre's art therapy sessions to write back to her fans.
+She also used the center's art therapy sessions to write back to her fans.

 She claimed that Dr. Luke, the producer she has accused of sexual assault, also body-shamed her.
 After her first album came out and she went on tour, he began commenting on her looks, sometimes in public.
 He once called her "fat [expletive] refrigerator," she said.
 (Dr. Luke denies these claims and has sued Kesha for defamation.)